Kiss cam: Overview

 The kiss cam tradition originated in California in the early 1980s, as a way to fill in the gaps in play in professional baseball games, taking advantage of the possibilities of the then-new giant video screens.

 When the kiss cam is in action, the audience may be alerted by a known 'kiss-related' song being played, and/or an announcer warning the crowd.
 The crowd attending then pay attention to the marked 'kiss cam' video screen.
 Normally, several consecutive couples are selected, and appear on the screen.
 As each pair appear onscreen, they are then expected to kiss.
 Additionally, sporting event staff may appear as couples who reject kisses or proposals in order to entertain or surprise the attending audience.

 A kiss is traditionally rewarded by applause, clapping, cheers and whistles, whereas a refusal to kiss is booed.
 It is intended as a light-hearted diversion to the main event during a timeout, television timeout, or similar downtime.

+During a National Hockey League game in February 2018, the kiss cam at PNC Arena in Raleigh, North Carolina, selected Elizabeth Braswell and Matt, her assumed boyfriend, during a break in a Carolina Hurricanes contest against the Montreal Canadiens.
+Upon realizing they were on the large screen, rather than kiss as was expected of them, the pair made clear hand gestures and verbal statements that the young man with her was her younger brother, not her boyfriend.
+The camera operators had chosen the siblings because they had seen them sitting together and appearing to be a couple of similar age, which is the usual method used to identify potential participants for the feature.

 In the case of particularly original or sensational shots, the situation may be staged.